rapmd73/JackrabbitRelay/README.md

 Jackrabbit Relay is an API endpoint for stock, forex and cryptocurrency exchanges that accept REST webhooks.

+**Be sure NOT to use the alpha-1 branch**
+The stable-1 branch is a fully functional framework as backup for the main branch.

 ## Disclaimer

 Please note RAPMD Crypto, LLC ("the Company"), does not provide financial